Dforrunner/Book-rate-review/README.md

 Book Rate and Review App.
-This is simple project I'm working on to learn Flask.
+Here is the link: https://book-rate-review.herokuapp.com/ This is simple project I'm working on to learn Flask.

 Current functionalities of the site are: